Coyle Mare Ready To Capture Winning Spirit

 “She’s a horse but the main thing I’m looking for is a mental change,” he said.

-“As a younger horse, especially as a spring three-year-old, she could be really aggressive, grab the bridle and make jockeys' jobs really but the work we've done with her, hopefully now it pays dividends with her as she gets older.”
+“As a younger horse, especially as a spring three-year-old, she could be really aggressive, grab the bridle and make jockeys’ jobs really difficult but the work we’ve done with her, hopefully now it pays dividends with her as she gets older.”